 When it was time to get the girls bathed, dressed in their PJs, and teeth-brushed before bed on that first night at camp, boy oh boy was I glad that I had a separate bag, still tucked away in the backseat of the car, that contained everything we’d need to accomplish these tasks (including the girls’ flashlights and my headlamp) – and nothing else.

-If you’ve camped with offspring in tow before, what items are on your list of must-haves for family camping?
+If you’ve gone camping with preschoolers before, what items are on your list of must-haves for family camping?
+Please let us know in the comments!

 Did you like these tips on must-haves for family camping?
 Then pin this post for others to read!